microsoft/sca-fuzzer/docs/howto/root-cause-a-violation.md

     --enable-fence-pass 1
 ```

-This pass with attempt to insert an `LFENCE` after every instruction in the program and check if the violation still occurs.
+This pass will attempt to insert a speculation barrier after every instruction in the program and check if the violation still occurs.
+The barrier is architecture-specific: `LFENCE` on x86-64 and `dsb sy; isb` on arm64.

 In the resulting file (`fenced.asm`) the region *without* fences is the one that causes the violation.
 The remaining instructions are just setting up the data for the violation, and are likely irrelevant.

 !!! warning "Unexpected Fence Insertion Results"
-    If an `LFENCE` is inserted after *every* instruction in the test case and the violation still occurs, this is most likely due to a bug in the model or the executor.
+    If a barrier is inserted after *every* instruction in the test case and the violation still occurs, this is most likely due to a bug in the model or the executor.
 If you are using a custom model, consider checking the model for correctness.
 If you haven't made changes to the Revizor source code, please, open an issue in the [bug tracker](https://github.com/microsoft/side-channel-fuzzer/issues).

 ## Map Hardware Traces to Minimized Program and Data